 KES has plenty to offer job seekers.
-Our self-serve resource centre is a comfortable space where our friendly staff are always there to help you.
-The job board contains the latest local jobs and training information.
-Nine up-to-date computers with high speed internet are available for job seeker use as is the laser printer, a scanner and a telephone.
-If you’re not computer savvy but have to put together a resume we have résumé and cover letter builders on our computers to make it easy.
+Our self-serve resource centre is a comfortable space where our friendly staff are available to help you.
+The job board lists the latest local jobs and training information.
+Nine up-to-date computers with high speed internet, a laser printer, scanner, and telephone are available for you to use.
+If you are not computer savvy but require a resume, we have résumé and cover letter builders on our computers to make it easy.

 We also do faxing and photocopying.
 Our comprehensive resource library contains over 150 up-to-date titles on small business, job search, technology and self-help topics.
 All books are available for lending for up to two-weeks.
-Our community resource directory (2015) will help you locate programs and services in our community.
 All services are free-of-charge to job seekers.

 Links for Job-Seekers